-In 1992, nine locations throughout Columbus and Bartholomew County were selected to site 24/7 roll-off recycling containers as an added convenience to recyclers.
+In 1992, nine locations throughout Columbus and Bartholomew County were selected to site 24/7 rolloff recycling containers as an added convenience to recyclers.
 The roll-offs accepted plastic, glass and metal containers but had no educational value for the users.
 This resulted in a 40% contamination rate and deletion of several locations.
 The drop boxes that remained in Bartholomew County were located at Kroger Grocery, the Petersville Convenience Station, and the Bartholomew County Landfill.
 In 2010, an additional site was added at the Harrison Convenience Station.

 Volumes increased considerably in 2004 due to Rumpke of Indiana's decision to drop their curbside collection program.
 As a result, a large sector of their subscribers began using the containers for their recycling needs.
 Kroger Grocery's 24/7 roll-off ended January of 2015, due to curbside collection being offered to residents of Columbus through the City's Department of Public Works, viewed as a duplication of services.
+Commingled Recycling still remains at Harrison and Petersville on Saturdays.